AI Safety

 If alignment was of the same difficulty level as these problems, we would assume at least a tens-of-billions of dollars effort, featuring thousands of people, with dedicated coordination, and multiple breakthroughs of Nobel-prize magnitude.

-10 Specification gaming is the idea that an AI can satisfy the goal that a developer sets out for it during training, but end up following a different goal later.
-This occurs for a few reasons, but the result is dangerous in every case involving superintelligence: with systems this powerful, slight divergences from the original goal could lead to catastrophic divergences in downstream actions.
+14 Specification gaming is the idea that an AI can satisfy the goal that a developer sets out for it during training, but end up following a different goal later.
+This occurs for a few reasons, but the result is dangerous in every case involving superintellignce: with systems this powerful, slight divergences from the original goal could lead to catastrophic divergences in downstream actions.

 Given the magnitude of the danger ahead, the complexity and uncertainty of these estimates should make us even more careful, and cause us to assume that the costs may be higher still than what is presented here.

-We conclude that solving alignment is extremely hard, and the cost is clearly very high: at least billions, maybe trillions, and with a time frame of decades of a constant string of nobel-prize winning research.
+We conclude that solving alignment is extremely hard, and the cost is clearly very high: at least billions, maybe trillions, with a time frame of decades, and with research of a Nobel-prize-winning quality.

 Current technical efforts are not on track to solve alignment